 Tightly roll up each of the tortillas and wrap each one in foil or plastic wrap; refrigerate the pinwheels overnight.

 Before serving, slice each roll up into ¼-inch slices.
 Arrange them on a platter or feed them to your ravenous family as you slice them.
 (Ask me how often this happens!)

 (Pro-tip: The ends of the tortillas are not very pretty when sliced – since they don’t make a full pinwheel – but are totally delicious nonetheless.
 Consider them the “chef’s snack.”)

-Go forth with your Cream Cheese Ranch Rollups and conquer all of the parties – from holiday parties to barbecues to movie nights with your best friends, I can promise that you’ll be the most popular person at the party for bringing these along.
+Go forth with your cream cheese ranch roll ups and conquer all of the parties.
+From holiday parties to barbecues to movie nights with your best friends, I can promise that you’ll be the most popular person there for bringing these along.